nemediano/nemediano.github.io/resume.md

 During the summer of 2016 I did an internship at [Adobe research](https://research.adobe.com/){:target="_blank" rel="noreferrer noopener"} with the Procedural Image lab (now part of the graphics research team).
 However, I sat at the [San Francisco office](https://learning.adobe.com/products-resources/contact-us/americas/san-francisco.html){:target="_blank" rel="noreferrer noopener"}.

-My internship was around a software for that simulated sculpting, where I was doing the rendering system.
+My internship was around a software for modeling that simulated sculpting, where I was doing the rendering system.
-This was by far the more interesting internship I had.
-I implemented some classic graphics algorithms (Ambient Occlusion, Shadow mapping and PBR) using a deferred shading pipeline using C++, OpenGL and HLSL.
+This was by far the most interesting internship I had.
+I implemented some classic graphics algorithms (Ambient Occlusion, Shadow Mapping and PBR) using a deferred shading pipeline using C++, OpenGL and HLSL.

 ### Nvidia